agent18/agent18.github.io/_posts/2018-12-22-DP-CT-examples.markdown

 0-1 for Agent!

-Rule #3:

-It appears that I should have given some examples to support the following sentence:
+Rule #3: It appears that I should have given some examples to support the following sentence:

 > The answer to these questions is an important one and has the
 > potential to completely change the way we live our lives.

-I think it should be expanded to the following containing examples.
+I think it should be expanded to the following, containing examples.

 "The answer to these questions is important owing to the limited time we have on this planet.
 If the answer to this question is about